This reference provides answers to common questions asked by administrators creating and managing services for Oracle Analytics Cloud - Classic.

 How do I patch or upgrade my service?

 You can patch or upgrade your service from Oracle Cloud Infrastructure Console.

 Do I need to patch the service on a specific schedule?

 No. Functional and critical security enhancements are delivered through patches.
 You can apply these patches within your organization’s preferred schedule.

 Can I manually update software packages running in my service instance?

 Analytics Cloud is based on an Oracle Linux image.
 You must update the packages that are already installed using the

 yum update command.
 If you want to make any other custom changes to the image, log a service request with Oracle Support to check supportability.

 You don't have to log a service request to run any of the approved scripts available under

 I want to connect to the database where my organization’s analytics data is stored?
-Do I do this from the Service Console in My Services?
+Do I do this from the Oracle Cloud Infrastructure Console?